 | Session - 127th Maine Legislature

-Amend the bill in Part A in section 1 in §12730 in subsection 2 by inserting after paragraph C the following:
+Amend the bill in section 1 in subsection 19 by inserting after paragraph B the following:

-Amend the bill in Part A in section 1 in §12730 by striking out all of subsection 4 (page 1, lines 34 and 35 in L.D.) and inserting the following:
+Amend the bill by striking out all of section 4 (page 2, lines 31 to 35 in L.D.) and inserting the following:

-Amend the bill by striking out all of Part B.
+Amend the bill by striking out all of section 13.

 Top of Page